“Instead of asking, ‘What are you going to do?’ – that’s what everyone was asking me – she asked, ‘What do you need?’”

 But here’s the rub – what she’s going to do is directly impacted by what she needs.
 By not asking what she needs, we never get to the root issues driving her decision.
 If we focus on the decision alone, we unintentionally communicate that she isn’t important outside of her pregnancy.
 When we don’t ask about her feelings and needs, we fail to validate her experience.
 Both of these missteps can deepen a woman’s feelings of isolation, leaving her to feel misunderstood and pushing her to believe that she’ll just need to figure things out on her own.

-But when we focus on what a woman needs, we begin to change the conversation around unplanned pregnancy and abortion—both with pregnant women, and within our own communities.
+But when we focus on what a woman needs, we begin to change the conversation around unplanned pregnancy and abortion—both inside and outside our church communities.

 It changes the conversation with women by giving them a safe place to feel heard, seen and valued for who they are.
 It gives them space to stop and take a breath and think about what is behind the panic they are feeling.
 It allows them time to sit with someone who won’t judge them, but who will listen and help them find what they really need.
 When we allow this to be our starting place—then reinforce it by connecting women to helpful and practical resources—we empower women and communicate acceptance and support in a powerful way.

 It changes the conversation within our communities by giving us a new way to talk about unplanned pregnancy and abortion that values both the woman and the child.
 Ask a friend or neighbor what they think about Christians and abortion; chances are they will mention something about not “seeing” the woman or her very real needs.
 Or they might bring up concerns about a manipulative agenda.